FarmData2/FD2-School-Materials/07-FD1/07-FD1-Tutorials.md

 2. Why does the "Users" select appear empty on the page when it is loaded?
 3. What Vue `method` is called when the "Fetch Users" button is clicked?
 4. Why does the "Users" select contain two users after the "Fetch Users" button is clicked?
+5. Why does the "Posts by ..." header appear?
+6. Why does the "Posts by ..." header contain the selected user's name?
-5. What Vue `method` is called when the "Clear Users" button is clicked?
+7. What Vue `method` is called when the "Clear Users" button is clicked?
-6. Why does the "Users" select appear empty after clicking the "Clear Users" button?
+8. Why does the "Users" select appear empty after clicking the "Clear Users" button?
-7. What Vue `data` property will contain the name of the user that is selected.

 ### Fetching User Data from the {JSON}Placeholder API